-- (c) DEDUCTIONS ALLOWED.-In computing the net income of an insurance company subject to the tax imposed by this section there shall be allowed as deductions: - (1) All ordinary and necessary expenses incurred, as provided in section 23(a); - (2) All interest as provided in section 23 (b); - (3) Taxes as provided in section 23(c); - (4) Losses incurred as defined in subsection (b)(6) of this section; - (5) Subject to the limitation contained in section 117(d), losses sustained during the taxable year from the sale or other disposition of property; - (6) Bad debts in the nature of agency balances and bills receivable ascertained to be worthless and charged off within the taxable year: - (7) The amount received as dividends from corporations as provided in section 23(p); - (8) The amount of interest earned during the taxable year which under section 22(b)(4) is excluded from gross income; - (9) A reasonable allowance for the exhaustion, wear and tear of property, as provided in section 23(1). - (d) DEDUCTIONS OF FOREIGN CORPORATIONS.-In the case of a foreign corporation the deductions allowed in this section shall be allowed to the extent provided in Supplement I. - (e) DOUBLE DEDUCTIONS.-Nothing in this section shall be construed to permit the same item to be twice deducted. - (f) For the purpose only of the tax imposed by this section there shall be allowed as a credit against net income (or, in the case of a foreign corporation, against net income from sources within the United States) the amount received as interest upon obligations of the United States or of corporations organized under
+- (c) DEDUCTIONS ALLOWED.-In computing the net income of an insurance company subject to the tax imposed by this section there shall be allowed as deductions: - (1) All ordinary and necessary expenses incurred, as provided in section 23 (a); - (2) All interest as provided in section 23 (b); - (3) Taxes as provided in section 23 (c); - (4) Losses incurred as defined in subsection (b) (6) of this section; - (5) Subject to the limitation contained in section 117 (d), losses sustained during the taxable year from the sale or other disposition of property; - (6) Bad debts in the nature of agency balances and bills receivable ascertained to be worthless and charged off within the taxable year; - (7) The amount of interest earned during the taxable year which under section 22 (b) (4) is excluded from gross income; - (8) A reasonable allowance for the exhaustion, wear and tear of property, as provided in section 23 (1); - (9) Charitable, and so forth, contributions, as provided in section 23 (q); - (10) Deductions (other than those specified in this subsection) as provided in section 23, but not in excess of the amount of the gross income included under subsection (b) (1) (C) of this section. - (d) DEDUCTIONS OF FOREIGN CORPORATIONS.-In the case of a foreign corporation the deductions allowed in this section shall be allowed to the extent provided in Supplement I in the case of a foreign corporation engaged in trade or business within the United States or having an office or place of business therein. - (e) DOUBLE DEDUCTIONS.-Nothing in this section shall be construed to permit the same item to be twice deducted.